romualdk/MAZE-Dungeon/README.md

 - ~~Change logo (name) to mazy dungeon~~
 - ~~Change dialog positioning (now it covers player)~~
 - Change icon
-- Message about current level and max reached level
+- ~~Message about current level~~
-- After death continue message (can continue game in current level - but have to watch ad)
+- ~~After death continue message (can continue game in current level - but have to watch ad) // Message done - no ad no ad watching~~
-- Progess state save (ie after every 5 levels)
+- Progess state save (ie after every 3 levels) and level selection screen
 - Progression - more difficult maze
 - Boss fight
 - Minion fight???
 Random minions in maze